The bomber that droped the nuclear bomb on Nagasaki.

 Museum of the United States Air Force

-The base contains an enormous museum that tells the story
+The base contains an enormous museum that tells the story of military flying in

 First jet fighter

 The world's first jet fighter used in combat, the Messerschmitt 262

 of the US Air Force.

 It has the largest collection of military flying machines in the world.

 All the lethal hardware can feel almost pornographic after a while.